NVM3 - NVM Data Manager#

 Stack Usage#

-NVM3 library function calls are nested several levels deep.
-The stack usage has been measured on some EFM32, and EFR32 targets with library builds for IAR and ARM GCC.
+NVM3 function calls are nested several levels deep.
+The stack usage has been measured on some EFM32, and EFR32 targets with NVM3 source for IAR and ARM GCC.
 The maximum stack usage measured was 420 bytes for IAR, and 472 bytes for ARM GCC builds.
 The unit test used to validate the stack usage has a 10% margin and uses a stack limit of 462 bytes for IAR and 520 for ARM GCC.
-Note that the actual stack usage is a little different on the Cortex M0 Plus, M3, M4, and M33 versions of the library.
+The maximum stack usage measured was 715 bytes for ARM GCC builds with security.
+The unit test used to validate the stack usage has a 10% margin and uses a stack limit of 794 bytes for ARM GCC with security.
+Note that the actual stack usage is a little different on the Cortex M0 Plus, M3, M4, and M33 with NVM3 source.

 The API#